 The Foundation makes grants to organizations that are exempt under Section 501(c)(3) of the Internal Revenue Code and are classified as “not a private foundation” under Section 509(a).
 We also make grants to government and public agencies, as well as to independent projects that have a qualified tax-exempt fiscal sponsor.

-The Foundation does not award multiple or overlapping grants to the same organization via the competitive grants process, except in rare circumstances.
+We do not award multiple or overlapping grants to the same organization through the Open Application Grant Cycle, except in rare circumstances.
 For the purpose of this policy, city or county departments or programs at a university are considered to be separate entities.
 This policy does not apply to grants offered through special initiatives or mini-grant programs.
 Please consult with Program staff before submitting an application for an overlapping grant.
 Projects sharing a fiscal sponsor may apply concurrently.

-Note on continuing support: The Foundation will accept an application from an organization with an open grant, provided that the scheduled start date for the new grant will be after the close of the current grant.
-Please see the Timeline below for grant start dates.
+Note on continuing support: We will accept an application from an organization with an open grant, provided that the scheduled start date for the new grant will be after the close of the current grant.

 Three-year time limit

 Grantees are eligible to receive funds from The San Francisco Foundation for consecutive periods of up to three years.
 After three years, grantees will be required to wait a period of 12 months before receiving funding.
 Grants offered through special initiatives, mini-grant programs, or RFPs do not count toward the time limit.
 Exceptions to this policy will be made under certain circumstances.
 Requests for exceptions should be directed to Program Officers who will consider and make a decision in consultation with the Director of Programs.

 Three years of consecutive funding is defined as: